omni-us/jsonargparse/DOCUMENTATION.rst

 Dict items
 ----------

-When an argument has ``Dict`` as type, the value can be set using JSON format, e.g.:
+When an argument has ``dict`` as type, the value can be set using JSON format, e.g.:

 .. testsetup:: dict_items